riahnystl/HTML-CSS/README.md

 Add comment form
 A friendly comment or two
 A static sidebar on the right with two ads. (can be ads for anything you like, real or imaginary)

+For redesign project, I redesigned the website for one of Washington University's departments or schools.
+You can find the list of schools about half way down the page and on the left of this page: https://wustl.edu/academics/﻿.

+﻿Your goal is to improve the usability, content, and design of the site to make the school more attractive to potential students, and more useful for current students.